mdalamin3091/Stack-website/README.md

 6. _Folder Structure:_
    Maintain a well-structured project folder hierarchy to keep the codebase organized and easily maintainable.
 Components, Redux slices, styles, and utility functions will be neatly organized.
+7. _Form Validation:_
+   Validate all form inputs across the entire website using the "yup validator" with react-hook-form.

 ## Technology Stack